TheRealAyCe/ubisoftconnect-win7fix/README.md

 # ubisoftconnect-win7fix
 A proxy application to fix Ubisoft's `channel-service` not supporting any cipher suites for Windows 7, so that chat and multiplayer in Ubisoft Connect works again.
+Without it, Ubisoft Connect/Uplay may, on Windows 7, not show any chats, you cannot create groups, you cannot invite friends, and so on.

 _Use at your own risk, of course, as always._